Heart Disease in Dogs and Cats

 Heart Disease in Dogs and Cats (Heart Murmurs & Congestive Heart Failure)

 “We had some good news about Puff Daddy!
 Ever since Puff Daddy was a pup, different vets would say they heard a mild heart murmur.
 About two years ago, we started a heart disease protocol that included Amazing Omegas, Purrfect Pet CoQ10, and Resveratrol for Dogs.
 We went in for Puff Daddy’s rabies vaccination and the vet listened to his heart for quite some time.
 She looked up amazed.
 She heard no murmur.
 She asked me what I was giving him and said to keep it up.
 Puff Daddy has the energy of a puppy, running at full-speed with dogs 3-4x his size.
-I am so grateful for all the advice Susan has given me with Puff Daddy and Sheeba before.”
+I am so grateful for Ask Ariel.”

 Heart Disease Supplements for Cats and Dogs

 Holistic treatment for congestive heart failure and heart diseases works best when natural supplements are used in conjunction with treatments prescribed by your veterinarian.
+When considering how to care for a dog with congestive heart failure, consider the below natural recommendations.
 Heart supplements can strengthen the heart muscle and enhance immunity.
-Ask Ariel’s vitamins for cat and dogs with heart disease can help pets live a higher quality and longer life than was given in their initial prognosis.
+Ask Ariel’s vitamins for cats and dogs with heart disease can help pets live a higher-quality and longer life than was predicted in their initial prognosis.

 You can help your cat or dog's heart disease by maintaining your pet’s weight at a healthy level.
-Many cats and dogs are overweight and this can create a significant burden for the heart.
+Many cats and dogs are overweight, and this can create a significant burden for the heart.
 Keeping your pet’s teeth clean is also essential.
 Bacteria in the mouth can travel to the heart via the blood.
 Be sure to get your pet’s teeth cleaned regularly.
+Below, you’ll find some of our most trusted home remedies for canine congestive heart failure and feline heart conditions.

-Purrfect Pet CoQ10 - Veterinary-approved and recommended for purity and potency.
-Non-GMO Ubiquinol-Reduced CoQ10.
-Powerful antioxidant that provides an efficient and natural method of nutrient delivery for heart health and may slow the progression of heart disease.
+Purrfect Pet CoQ10 - This product is veterinarian-approved and recommended for purity and potency.
+It contains non-GMO ubiquinol-reduced CoQ10, a powerful antioxidant that provides an efficient and natural method of nutrient delivery for heart health and may slow the progression of heart disease.
+Purrfect Pet CoQ10 is an essential core of a cat or dog heart murmur coughing treatment.

 Power Probiotic - Power Probiotic is the best probiotic for pets!
-Backed by scientific research, this powerful, multi-strain formula repopulates the good, friendly bacteria which research suggests may reduce blood pressure and inflammation, supporting a healthy heart.
-Pure, safe and natural with no fillers!
-Many pets love the taste of the Power Probiotic!
+Backed by scientific research, this powerful, multi-strain formula repopulates the good, friendly bacteria, which research suggests may reduce blood pressure and inflammation, supporting a healthy heart.
+It’s pure, safe and natural with no fillers!
+Many pets love the taste of Power Probiotic!

-Amazing Omegas for Pets - A research-backed, powerful source of omega-3 fatty acids which have been scientifically shown to benefit dogs and cats with heart disease.
-Packed in glass bottles to maintain freshness and to prevent toxins from plastic from leaking into the oil.
-3rd party tested for purity and to ensure all heavy metals and environmental toxins have been eliminated.
-Gently manufactured to supply the omega-3 fatty acids the way nature provided them for enhanced benefit to your pet.
+Amazing Omegas for Pets - AThis product contains a research-backed, powerful source of omega-3 fatty acids, which have been scientifically shown to benefit dogs and cats with heart disease.
+It’s packed in glass bottles to maintain freshness and to prevent toxins from plastic from leaking into the oil.
+It’s third-party tested for purity and to ensure all heavy metals and environmental toxins have been eliminated, and it’s gently manufactured to supply the omega-3 fatty acids the way nature provided them for enhanced benefit to your pet.

-Resveratrol for Pets - An exceptional antioxidant that has been researched for it’s cardiovascular support and cancer-fighting properties.
-Scientific research shows that it's anti-inflammatory effect in the vascular system leads to a reduced risk of inflammation and blood clotting, common precursors to heart disease.
-Very concentrated formula – works best for dogs over 10 pounds.
+Resveratrol for Pets - This product contains an exceptional antioxidant that has been researched for its cardiovascular support and cancer-fighting properties.
+Scientific research shows that its anti-inflammatory effect in the vascular system leads to a reduced risk of inflammation and blood clotting, common precursors to heart disease.
+It’s a very concentrated formula and works best for dogs over 10 pounds.

 What Is A Heart Murmur?

-Heart murmurs are graded by their intensity and based on a scale of I to VI.
+Heart murmurs are graded by their intensity based on a scale of I to VI.
 A very slight, faint murmur will be a Grade I murmur.
 As they intensify, the scale increases.
 A loud murmur that can be felt is generally a Grade VI murmur.
-Heart murmurs can be serious, but in most cases they are treatable.
+Heart murmurs can be serious, but in most cases, they are treatable.
 The most important factor in treatment is dependent on diagnosis of the underlying condition.
-If the murmur is caused by something like anemia or hyperthyroidism, the treatment plan will be much different than that of a cat or dog with congestive heart failure.
-Pets with heart murmurs need to be regularly monitored by a vet, as they can be a sign of heart disease.
-By exercising regularly, maintaining a healthy weight and adding heart supplements containing Omega-3 fatty acids and antioxidants, you can help keep your pet's heart function strong.
+If the murmur is caused by something like anemia or hyperthyroidism, the treatment plan will be much different than that for a cat or dog with congestive heart failure.
+Pets with heart murmurs need to be regularly monitored by a vet, as murmurs can be a sign of heart disease.
+Cat or dog heart murmur natural treatment includes exercising regularly, maintaining a healthy weight and adding heart supplements containing omega-3 fatty acids and antioxidants to keep your pet's heart function strong.

 Does your dog or cat have a persistent cough?
-Do they appear to have a hard time breathing?
+Does it appear to have a hard time breathing?
 Most would consider this to be a respiratory issue, but these are the most common symptoms of congestive heart failure (CHF).
 CHF is a progressive disease and can respond very well to holistic treatments.
 In dogs and cats, the heart doesn’t actually stop beating.
 The valves start to leak due to a buildup of scar tissue.
 Fluid accumulation on the left side of the heart leads to edema in the abdomen, while fluid accumulation on the right side produces coughing and lung congestion.
 The scar tissue can also create heart murmurs or arrhythmia.
-CHF affects both cats and dogs and usually develops in middle-age and senior pets.
-It is often harder to detect heart problems in cats than in dogs, because the symptoms may not be as noticeable until the cat’s heart disease has progressed significantly.
-That is why it is especially important to have your pet checked routinely and if your cat displays symptoms such as weakness, inappetance, or respiratory difficulties, bring your cat to the veterinarian promptly.
+CHF affects both cats and dogs and usually develops in middle-aged and senior pets.
+It is often harder to detect heart problems in cats than in dogs because the symptoms may not be as noticeable until the cat’s heart disease has progressed significantly.
+That is why it is especially important to have your pet checked routinely, and if your cat displays symptoms such as weakness, inappetance or respiratory difficulties, bring your cat to the veterinarian promptly.

-Conditions of the circulatory system in cats and dogs can be well managed by feeding your pet an appropriate heart disease diet and by using the best heart supplements for dogs and cats.
+Conditions of the circulatory system in cats and dogs can be well managed by feeding your pet an appropriate heart disease diet and using the best heart supplements for dogs and cats as part of your treatment for congestive heart failure in cats and dogs.

 Common Conditions Linked to Congestive